 - Don’t be afraid of creativity and experimentation

 - Don’t always work with the square box.
 4:3 photos with white filling the empty spaces on the sides will match Instagram’s photo feed and look strikingly different from other photos.

 - Text only Instagram photos using an app like Textgram while arguably weird looking to long term users, is just that, weird.
 Used correctly and sparingly these will stand out to a brand’s followers and can develop help develop engagement.

 An unabashed marketing geek, Jason has a love for both the analytical trends and the creative possibilities in social media marketing.
-Combining his personal interests with his professional Jason completed his MBA in Marketing and works as the Web and Social Media Manager at Gold Mobile.
+Combining his personal interests with his professional Jason completed his MBA in Marketing and works at Gold Mobile.
 Jason loves networking with industry experts on LinkedIn.

 Jason's blogs generally focus on his knowledge and interest in visual content ...

 Social Media Today